ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-NOPANIC" type="Rule" title="Handle `panic!` correctly in FFI">

-Rust code called from FFI must either ensure the function cannot panic, or use a panic handling mechanism (such as `std::panic::catch_unwind`, `std::panic::set_hook`, `#[panic_handler]`) to ensure the rust code will not abort or return in an unstable state.
+Rust code called from FFI MUST either ensure the function cannot panic, or use a panic handling mechanism (such as `std::panic::catch_unwind`, `std::panic::set_hook`, `#[panic_handler]`) to ensure the rust code will not abort or return in an unstable state.